awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

 After you receive your S3 Inventory report, you can filter the report’s contents to list only the objects that aren't encrypted with Bucket Keys\.
 If you want all your bucket’s objects encrypted with Bucket Keys, you can ignore this step\.
 However, filtering your S3 Inventory report at this stage saves you the time and expense of re\-encrypting objects that you previously encrypted\.

 Although the following steps show how to filter using [Amazon S3 Select](http://aws.amazon.com/blogs/aws/s3-glacier-select/), you can also use [Amazon Athena](http://aws.amazon.com/athena)\.
 To decide which tool to use, look at your S3 Inventory report’s `manifest.json` file\.
 This file lists the number of data files that are associated with that report\.
 If the number is large, use Amazon Athena because it runs across multiple S3 objects, whereas S3 Select works on one object at a time\.
-For more information about using Amazon S3 and Athena together, see [Querying Amazon S3 inventory with Amazon Athena](storage-inventory-athena-query.md) and [Using Athena](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations/#:~:text=Using%20Athena) in the blog post [Encrypting objects with Amazon S3 Batch Operations](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations)\.
+For more information about using Amazon S3 and Athena together, see [Querying Amazon S3 Inventory with Amazon Athena](storage-inventory-athena-query.md) and [Using Athena](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations/#:~:text=Using%20Athena) in the blog post [Encrypting objects with Amazon S3 Batch Operations](http://aws.amazon.com/blogs/storage/encrypting-objects-with-amazon-s3-batch-operations)\.

 **To filter your S3 Inventory report using S3 Select**